-Your students may be adept at arguing and proficient in persuading others out in the playground, but do they know the difference between argument and persuasion in writing?
+Your students may be adept at both argument and persuasion in real life, but do they know the difference between argument and persuasion in writing?

-To differentiate between the two, students need to consider purpose and audience, perspective and tone, and supporting evidence.
-Here we examine how to adjust these elements to argue or persuade effectively, and how Kialo Edu can support argumentative writing in your classroom!
+In this article, we’ll examine how students can adjust elements to argue or persuade effectively, and how you can use Kialo Edu (a completely free tool for engaging classroom discussions) can support argumentative writing in your classroom!

-Whether persuading or arguing, focusing on purpose and audience throughout the task helps to keep writing on track.
+Whether arguing or persuading, focusing on purpose and audience throughout the task helps to keep writing on track.

 How is this used in persuasive writing?